Maluma On His Next, Bilingual Album & Cracking America: Interview

 At the end of your LA concert, you said this is just the beginning.
 Can you elaborate?
 I think that this is just the beginning.
 I think that my future is incredible because I have a great team.
 I have passion for my work, for what I’m doing.
 I think that everything is happening right now, so I have to take advantage of that.
 Now I want to conquer this American world, and that’s what I’m here working for.
 I think that I have the right elements around me to make it happen, and I feel so grateful.

 That’s what I was saying at the concert, that I feel so grateful because I never thought that… I’m 23 years old and everything is happening right now.
 It’s just the beginning of my career, and I think that if I keep doing it with passion and love, I think that the future is going to be great.

+When are you coming back to America?
 I have to leave because I have another tour in Mexico, but when I have the chance, when I have the opportunity, I’m going to come back because I have a lot of things to do here.
 My American dream is just starting.
 I know that I’m doing the first steps, but I have to come back fast.